 The outcome of these discussions will profoundly impact the future of American agriculture and rural communities.

-Why the Farm Bill is Important for Agriculture and the US?
+Why is the Farm Bill Important for Agriculture and the US?

 The Farm Bill stands as a linchpin, crucial to the vitality of both American agriculture and the nation itself.